torvalds/linux/Documentation/admin-guide/nfs/nfsroot.rst

 - Using loadlin

-	loadlin may be used to boot Linux from a DOS command prompt without requiring a local hard disk to mount as root.
+	loadlin may be used to boot GNU/Linux from a DOS command prompt without requiring a local hard disk to mount as root.
 This has not been thoroughly tested by the authors of this document, but in general it should be possible configure the kernel command line similarly